RosettaCommons/documentation/application_documentation/rna-denovo.md

 You need only one input file to run RNA structure modeling:

--   The [u'fasta'] fasta file: it is a sequence file for your rna.
+-   The [[fasta file]]: it is a sequence file for your rna.

 Optional additional files:
 --------------------------

--   A [u'Parameter files (".params") to specify Watson/Crick base pairs and strand boundaries'] file.
+-   A [Parameter files to specify Watson/Crick base pairs and strand boundaries](#Parameter-files-to-specify-Watson/Crick-base-pairs-and-strand-boundaries).
 This can specify base pairs that are held together during the run, as well as boundaries between independent chains.
 -   Native pdb file, if all-heavy-atom rmsd's are desired.
-Must be in Rosetta's PDB [[Format|loops-file#format]] for RNA.
+Must be in Rosetta's [PDB format for RNA](#File-Format).

 How to include these files.
 ---------------------------